 Risk policy purpose

-• Is a formal acknowledgement that the board is committed to maintaining a strong risk management framework.
-The aim is to ensure that Training 2000 makes every effort to manage risk appropriately by maximising potential opportunities whilst minimising the adverse affects of risks.
+- Is a formal acknowledgement that the board is committed to maintaining a strong risk management framework.
+The aim is to ensure that Training 2000 makes every effort to manage risk appropriately by maximising potential opportunities whilst minimising the adverse effects of risks.

 Risk policy objective

 - To confirm and communicate Training 2000’s commitment to risk management.

 - To establish a consistent framework and protocol for determining appetite to and for managing risk.

 - To assign accountability to management and staff for risk within their control and provide a structured process for risk to be considered, reported and acted upon throughout the organisation.